Cash-On-Cash Return: What Is It And How Is It Used?

-- Property taxes: You’ll have to pay local property taxes.
-These cover things like city services for police and fire protection as well as sewer access and garbage pickup in many cases.
+- Property taxes: You’ll have to pay local property taxes on the rental home.
+Property taxes cover items like city services for police and fire protection, sewer access and garbage pickup in many cases.

 - Homeowners insurance: You’ll have to pay for homeowners insurance if you have a mortgage on the property.
-Even if you don’t, it’s always a good idea because it ensures the property can be repaired in the event of damage.
-One thing to be aware of is that you pay a slightly higher rate for a rental because there’s more risk associated with the policy if you’re not the one occupying the property.
+Even if you don’t, it can be a good idea because it ensures the property will be repaired if damaged.
+Keep in mind that you’ll pay a slightly higher rate for a rental.
+There’s more risk associated with the policy if you’re not the one occupying the property.

-- Maintenance fees: If you have many properties or live out of state, you may pay a service to maintain and check in on them for you.
+- Maintenance fees: You might have to spend out-of-pocket for routine maintenance fees and home repairs.
+If you have many properties or live out of state, you may pay a service to maintain and check in on the rental homes for you.

-Some people go to a professional to help them figure out their cash-on-cash return, but as you can see, this is something that you can pretty easily do yourself if you know your expenses and how much you’re taking in on a monthly basis.
+Some real estate investors may consider working with a financial professional to figure out their cash-on-cash return.
+However, the cash-on-cash return calculation is something you can pretty easily do yourself if you know your expenses and how much you’re taking in on a monthly basis.

 What’s A Good Cash-On-Cash Return?

-A good cash-on-cash return can be very much dictated by the moment in time in market conditions in the area.
-It’s a snapshot.
+A good cash-on-cash return can be dictated by the current market conditions in the area where you purchased your investment property.
+Think of a cash-on-cash return more as a snapshot.
 A good return in New York might not be the same as a good return in Chicago.

 Cash-On-Cash Returns In Real Estate

-Because of this, having a profitability margin in mind and using the cash-on-cash equation to help determine what a good price on the home is might be crucial.
+Real estate investors may calculate cash-on-cash return slightly differently depending on what they choose to include in the formula.
+Having a profitability margin in mind and using the cash-on-cash equation to help determine a good price on the home might be crucial for your home purchase.

 Using Your Cash-On-Cash Return As A Down Payment

-If you achieve a consistent cash-on-cash return, you can use those profits to buy more property by using it as a down payment on a future rental house.
-If you want to do that, there has to be consistent cash flow over time to achieve that goal in a reasonable timeframe.
+If you achieve a consistent cash-on-cash return, you can use the profits to buy more investment properties.
+For example, you could use the extra money to fund a down payment on a future rental house.
+If you want to take this route, you must have consistent cash flow over time to achieve that goal in a reasonable timeframe.

 Keeping Up With Your Cash-On-Cash Return

-While it’s not something you need to obsessively track every month, it’s a good idea to have an eye on your cash-on-cash return over time because it does change positively with increased rents or a high property sale on a flip.
-It can also go down if you have increased expenses or you have a few months without tenants because you need to find new ones.
+While it’s not something you need to track every month, it’s a good idea to have an eye on your cash-on-cash return over time.
+Your cash-on-cash return can go up with increased rents or a high property sale on a flip.
+It can also go down if you have increased expenses or a few months without renters because you’re looking for new ones.

 A certain amount of fluctuation is dictated by the real estate market as well.
-Your fortunes may go up or down based on the broader market around you.
-That’s not abnormal.
+Your fortunes may go up or down based on the broader market around you, but that’s totally normal.

-Cash-on-cash returns are a simplified method of calculating the potential return for rental properties.
-It involves taking your gross annual income from the property and dividing it into your initial investment.
-It has some drawbacks in that it doesn’t take into account that like mortgage payments, but they can be added back in.
+Cash-on-cash returns are a simplified method of calculating the potential ROI for investment properties.
+They involve taking your gross annual income from the property and dividing it into your initial real estate investment.

 Viewing 1 - 3 of 3